DSgbemisola/Hands-on-Project-on-COUNT-DISTINCT-LIMIT/README.md

 # Database Used in this Lab

 The database used in this project comes from the following dataset source: Film Locations in San Francisco under a PDDL: Public Domain Dedication and License.
-Dataset id downloadable here: https://drive.google.com/file/d/1xzX-gZTRZBT3XHwSJ1L34DbnszwQzdxC/view?usp=sharing
+Dataset is downloadable here: https://drive.google.com/file/d/1xzX-gZTRZBT3XHwSJ1L34DbnszwQzdxC/view?usp=sharing

 # Project Phases